cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/field-guide.md

 Many of the people opposed to Covid vaccines are Red.
 Why?
 First they don't believe in the science, because that level comes later (Orange).
 Second because they are mostly focused just on themselves and don't really understand the need to sacrifice for the greater good.

 I struggle with how much judgment I have about people who refuse the Covid vaccine.
 But it is important to really get that these people really and truly do not have scientific thinking online.
 It just is not a source of Truth for them.
 We can patiently tell them the science facts over and over, but that will not sway them.
 And it is not because they are dumb.
 Not at all.
-Scientific thinking is a later stage of development and they don't have that expanded world view yet.
+Scientific thinking is a later stage and they just don't have that expanded world view yet.
 I also struggle with the selfishness of not doing the right thing to protect others.
 This is another example of where people's hearts are smaller than I want them.
-I realize (in my wiser moments) that I have to first accept this is where they truly are at.
-And stop, breathe and open my heart to them.
-Only then can I hope to help them expand their hearts.
-In my experience yelling at people does not help open their hearts.
-Have you had a different experience?
+And yet again, the truth of this stage is that people are focused on the indvidual not sacrificing for the group.
+That is just where they are at right now, yelling isn't going to help.

 ## Blue (TrueBlue)